He slept on night buses and in a storage locker to avoid homeless shelters | CBC News

 He noticed he had neighbours.

-But Yusak's vehicle was later impounded, so he had to find another option.
-It was early November, and the nighttime temperature was dropping below zero.
+Yusak's vehicle was later impounded, so he had to find another option.
+It was early November and the nighttime temperature was dropping below zero.

 "They weren't waiting for flights," he said.
 "They were looking for a warm place to stay."

 After about eight nights, Yusak was escorted out of the airport.
-But he still didn't want to go to a shelter.
-So he turned OC Transpo's night bus routes into his moving home.
+He still didn't want to go to a shelter, so he turned OC Transpo's night bus routes into his moving home.

 "There's a way … of pretty much staying on buses all night," he said.
 "If you have a bus pass, you can ride as much as you want.
 Just keep tapping."

 Yusak also stayed at hospitals, in a quiet corner with a blanket.
-But a run-in with security guards put him back on the road.
+A run-in with security guards put him back on the road.

 He rode the buses again for a few more days.
 All that time, Yusak's belongings were in a storage locker.
 He knew it was warm, so that's where he headed next.